-The Atlantis Charter School Discipline System is designed to promote a safe and orderly environment for learning to take place.
-Any member of the faculty observing a student committing an act contrary to good order will take action and follow the ACS progression of discipline.
+Any member of the faculty observing a student committing an act that goes against a healthy learning environment will take action and follow the disciplinary guidelines.
 Administration has the authority to suspend a student either externally or internally, for disciplinary reasons.